International Chinese Language Teachers (Confucius Institute) Scholarships

 Each year there are a limited number of scholarships available.
 For 2021, applications are invited from the following groups:

 - Confucius Institute students at the University of Manchester *

-- Chinese Studies students at the University of Manchester
+- Current students at the University of Manchester

-Each year the Confucius Institute scholarship selection panel reviews all applications and those that are judged to be of a sufficiently high standard are recommended to the current selection of Chinese universities (approved by Hanban).
+Each year the International Chinese Language Teachers (Confucius Institute) Scholarship selection panel reviews all applications and those that are judged to be of a sufficiently high standard are recommended to the current selection of Chinese universities (approved by Hanban).
 Applications are then made directly to the host universities in China, and the final decision rests with them, not with the individual Confucius Institute.

 Please make sure that you read the eligibility criteria and application procedure carefully before submitting your application.

 - Online registration will be available from 1 March 2021.
 We recommend that you apply as early in the cycle as possible.
 Please note the below deadlines are based on Beijing timezones.

 - For programmes commencing in July, student applications must be completed by 15 April 2021 and the host intitutions must have completed their review by 25 April 2021.